Cyfrin/aderyn/README.md

 ## What is Aderyn?
 Aderyn is a **Rust-based solidity smart contract static analyzer** designed to help protocol engineers and security researchers find vulnerabilities in Solidity code bases.

-Thanks to its collection of static vulnerability detectors, running Cyfrin Aderyn on your Solidity codebase will **highlight all the potential vulnerabilities**, drastically reducing the potential for unknown issues in your Solidity code and giving you the time to focus on more complex problems.
+Thanks to its collection of static vulnerability detectors, running Cyfrin Aderyn on your Solidity codebase will **highlight potential vulnerabilities**, drastically reducing the potential for unknown issues in your Solidity code and giving you the time to focus on more complex problems.

 Built using **Rust**, Aderyn integrates seamlessly into small and **enterprise-level development workflows**, offering lighting-fast command-line functionality and a framework to [build custom detectors](https://docs.cyfrin.io/aderyn-custom-detectors/what-is-a-detector) to adapt to your codebase.